Big Pigeon in Southwest Iowa

 • b.
 5 Jan 1923 rural Neola, Neola Twp., Pott.
 Co.; s/o Harvey L. Welbourn (b.
 Neola Twp.) & Sadie M. Vallier (b.
 Hazel Dell Twp., Pott.
 Co.); family moved to SE Boomer Twp, Pott.
 Co. in late 1920s and to rural Underwood, eastern Hazel Dell Twp. in early 1930s.

 • entered service Sep 1943 from Rt.
 1, Underwood, Pott.
 Co.; service credited to Pott.
-Co.; body not recovered; memorialized Tablets of the Missing, Normandy American Cem., Colleville-sur-Mer, Normandy, France; cenotaph Hazel Dell Cem., Pott.
+Co.; body not recovered; memorialized Tablets of the Missing, Normandy American Cem., Colleville-sur-Mer, Calvados, Normandy, France; cenotaph Hazel Dell Cem., Pott.
 Co.

 • 262nd Inf.
 Regt.
 66th Inf.
 Div.; KIA 24 Dec 1944 on SS Leopoldville crossing English Channel from Southampton, England to Cherbourg, France; Leopoldville was torpedoed and sunk by German submarine U-486 five miles off Cherbourg; 763 US Army deaths.